ialim0/afroxlmr-ner-app/README.md

 ## Usage

-Chatbot_bylyai allows you to input text or PDF documents and extract named entities from the content.
+AfroXLMR NERallows you to input text or PDF documents and extract named entities from the content.
 You can use it for various natural language processing tasks that involve recognizing and categorizing entities such as names of people, organizations, locations, and more.

 ## Contributing